-Figure~\ref{fig:selected_question_difficulties} (middle and bottom) compare the average difficulty of training examples selected over time by SPaRFT and AdaRFT.
-Although AdaRFT has access to the entire training dataset, its performance with tiny LLMs struggles to reach medium and hard examples during training, due to its heavy reliance on a threshold mechanism that is highly sensitive and affects sample selection.
-In contrast, SPaRFT tends to favor medium to hard instances, avoiding overemphasis on easy examples as seen in AdaRFT.
-We believe this advantage stems from our clustering strategy, which effectively captures both semantic diversity and difficulty.
-Each cluster contains a broad mixture of examples, allowing our selection process to explore harder examples without compromising variety.
-This contributes to the superior performance of SPaRFT compared to other curriculum or selection methods.
+\paragraph{Average Sample Difficulty Comparison} We consider \textit{Qwen3-0.6B} on DeepScaleR-Uniform with 7 clusters to examine selected example difficulties.
+Figure~\ref{fig:selected_question_difficulties} (Right) compares the average difficulty of training examples chosen over time by SPaCe and AdaRFT.
+Although AdaRFT accesses the full dataset, its performance with LLMs struggles to reach medium and hard examples, due to a threshold mechanism that is highly sensitive and skews selection.
+In contrast, SPaCe favors medium to hard instances, avoiding the overemphasis on easy examples seen in AdaRFT.
+We attribute this to our clustering strategy, which captures both semantic diversity and difficulty: each cluster mixes a broad range of examples, enabling exploration of harder cases without sacrificing variety.